FriendsWhoAreCoders/Society-eCommerce/README.md

 # Society-eCommerce
-Project to develop platform for buyers and sellers in a society.
+Project to develop platform to connect buyers and sellers in a society.